 Basic Features of Xanax (Alprazolam)

 There are millions of people all over the world who are addicted to prescription drugs, including Xanax and Alprazolam.
 In fact, Xanax is one of the most abused medications in America and around the world.
-Many would recognize what a Xanax pill looks like.
+Many would recognize .
 One of the main reasons for these addictions is because it is easy to get your hands on these types of medications.
-Which is why some employers may as to pass a xanax drug test.
+Which is why some employers may as to .
 Another reason is that the drug quickly impacts a person’s brain.
 It fixates on the chemical imbalance in the area which leads to anxiety and depression disorders.
 Overall, Xanax is considered fairly safe when taken under the watch of a physician or with medical supervision.
 However, the drug can be extremely dangerous and addictive when a person chooses to abuse it.

 There are several types of Xanax pills available on the market and on the street.
 These pills are categorized by their strength and dosage.
 Alprazolam comes in a variety of sizes, shapes, and colors.
 A Xanax bar refers to the shape of a pill.
 The bars are long and thin.
 Xanax bars mg normally contain 2 mg dosage amounts.
 This means most bar-shaped tablets are filled with a high dose of alprazolam.
 In fact, it rates as one of the highest dosages available.
 The highest dosage is the 3-mg extended-release tablet.
 Xanax bars are sectioned into four sections.
 This makes it easy for a person to break the drug into pieces.
 Xanax is water soluble which makes it easy to snort.